mwaskom/seaborn/doc/installing.rst

     conda install seaborn

-As the main Anaconda repository can be slow to add new releaes, you may prefer using the `conda-forge <https://conda-forge.org/>`_ channel::
+As the main Anaconda repository can be slow to add new releases, you may prefer using the `conda-forge <https://conda-forge.org/>`_ channel::

     conda install seaborn -c conda-forge